 How can we build healthier communities, as people, as artists, as friends, as a country?

-At a moment when Americans face acute challenges to their individual and collective wellbeing, the audacious new campaign from One Nation/One Project titled Arts For EveryBody is about to prove how the arts can lead to healthier people and healthier communities.
-Inspired by the 1936 Federal Theatre Project where 18 cities and towns presented their own interpretations of the anti-fascist play “It Can't Happen Here,” Arts For EveryBody will bring together people and communities.
+• At a moment when Americans faced acute challenges to their individual and collective wellbeing, the audacious campaign from One Nation/One Project titled Arts For EveryBody sought to prove how the arts can lead to healthier people and healthier communities.
+Inspired by the 1936 Federal Theatre Project, where 18 cities and towns presented their own interpretations of the anti-fascist play “It Can't Happen Here,” Arts For EveryBody brought together people and communities across the country to share art reflective of their own communities on the same day.

-On July 27, 2024, artists, civic leaders, and community health providers in 18 cities and towns across America will simultaneously premiere an array of large-scale participatory art projects which will draw on the sounds, styles, and stories of their communities to answer the prompt “No place like home.”
+On July 27, 2024, artists, civic leaders, and community health providers in 18 cities and towns across America simultaneously premiered an array of large-scale participatory art projects which drew on the sounds, styles, and stories of their communities to answer the prompt “No place like home.”

-In big cities and rural counties, hundreds of actors, muralists, poets, folk dancers, circus clowns, farmers, flower artists, skaters, cooks, architects, DJs, puppeteers, nurses, mariachi players, bamboo weavers and more will create new works that show the world where they come from.
-The result will be a celebration of American pluralism–of unity through diversity.
-From Seattle to Gainesville, from Providence to Honolulu, it will be an outpouring of local joy.
+In big cities and rural counties, hundreds of actors, muralists, poets, folk dancers, circus clowns, farmers, flower artists, skaters, cooks, architects, DJs, puppeteers, nurses, mariachi players, bamboo weavers and more created new works that showed the world where they come from.
+The result was a celebration of American pluralism–of unity through diversity.
+From Seattle to Gainesville, from Providence to Honolulu, it was an outpouring of local joy.

-Arts For EveryBody aims to do more than entertain, inspire, and galvanize: it marks a breakthrough moment in the relationship between the arts and health in America.
+• Arts For EveryBody aimed to do more than entertain, inspire, and galvanize: it marked a breakthrough moment in the relationship between the arts and health in America.

 Learn more about the mental and physical benefits of arts participation here.